the-butcher/COVID19-SEIR/README.md

 * add immune escape to strain modification (percentage of cases that are susceptible among recovered individuals)
 * zoomable chart and slider
 * color-only pickers for chart-mode
+* testing, validity, plausibility
+  * find and eliminate most prominent performance bottlenecks
+  * will caching compartments on compartmentFilter improve performance?
+  * move transmission-risk calculation away from worker (could improve performance for not running each time, but only when a strain is changed)

 done:
+* ~~check model for having constant population (some submodels (i.e. incidence) do not count, ...)~~
 * ~~modification time chart diagram find max values dynamically from dataset~~
   * ~~when changing a modification, then switching back to "time", the currently displayed value needs to be updated, currently a time-mod drag is required to force update~~
 * ~~actions~~